alok-aggarwal/job-worker-service/README.md

 Each job is executed through a helper process (JobHelper) which manages the job's lifecycle, logging, and cleanup.
 Uses a structured job map to track job status, exit codes, and resource limits in real time.

-### JobHelper:
+### JobHelper

 A lightweight helper process responsible for setting up and executing the job command.
 Attaches jobs to specified cgroups to manage resource consumption and isolates jobs using Linux namespaces.
 Reports setup status and final job status (including exit codes and termination signals) back to the JobWorker through inter-process communication.

-### gRPC API:
+### gRPC API

 * Offers endpoints for:
-StartJob: Launches a job and returns a unique JobID.
+  * StartJob: Launches a job and returns a unique JobID.
-StopJob: Terminates a running job.
+  * StopJob: Terminates a running job.
-GetJobStatus: Retrieves the current status of a job.
+  * GetJobStatus: Retrieves the current status of a job.
-StreamJobOutput: Streams live job output to the client.
+  * StreamJobOutput: Streams live job output to the client.
-ListJobs: Lists all current jobs and their statuses.
+  * ListJobs: Lists all current jobs and their statuses.
-CleanAllJobs: Stops all running jobs and clears the job map.
+  * CleanAllJobs: Stops all running jobs and clears the job map.
 * Designed for parallel requests and secure access, with mTLS authentication and authorization based on client certificate Common Names.